How To Setup Laravel In Docker Container

 You can stop all the containers using the following command.

 Now, again restart your container if you have stopped your container.

 Switch to the browser and go to the following URL: http://localhost

-It will open up the login page of phpmyadmin and remember, your server is mysql, the username is root, and password is root.
+It will open up the login page of phpmyadmin, and remember, your server is mysql, the username is the root, and the password is the root.

-Create the database, whichever the name, you have written inside the .env file.
+Create the database, whichever name you have written inside the .env file.